-Throughout 2017 and 2018 I investigated how low-income Puerto Rican families recovered from Hurricane Maria, which devastated the Caribbean island in September 2017.
+Throughout 2017 and 2018 I investigated how low-income families in Puerto Rico recovered from Hurricane Maria, which devastated the Caribbean island in September 2017.
 Alongside the brilliant illustrator John Cei Douglas, I turned this ethnographic research into a comic, FREE to download in English and in Spanish.
 Although the comic tells the story of a fictional family, “After Maria” is based on the experiences that tie together all of the families I spoke to.

 Teaching and Workshop Resource

 You’ll discover the subtle social, cultural, economic and psychological impacts of disasters that go under the radar of the international news media; and why people experience disasters differently – based on gender, age, and race.
 The story highlights what recovery means for disaster-affected people – is it simply repairing a damaged roof, or does it also include recovering a person’s sense of home and identity?

 Contact John Cei Douglas

 Sou, G. (2021).
 Reframing resilience as resistance: situating disaster recovery within colonialism.
 The Geographical Journal.